Workplace Wellness Programs: Everything You Need to Know

 Some employers have chosen to implement wellness centers, which bring together like-minded employees who share similar goals or help build a sense of a wellness community and culture.
 These employers have found the wellness culture is often contagious among employees.

 Corporate wellness programs that have incorporated mental health support have been successful, as well.
 Many of the employees surveyed by Health Fitness have said they feel mental health support can be as important as physical health support.

 There are some risks for employees who participate in wellness programs.
 Due to privacy concerns, employees should make sure the consent forms for health data collection explain how data will be collected and how it will be used by both the wellness vendor and the employer.

 Employees should feel assured that their information will remain confidential and that their health data won’t affect any employment decisions.
 Due to the increase of technology involved in storing this data, employees should feel comfortable that the risk of their data being compromised is minimal.

 Employers who offer wellness programs should investigate the potential legal liabilities these programs might create for them.
 Whenever health information is gathered and stored, there is a risk of potential hacking or leaking of data.
 Employers should create a distinct wall between the data they see and what the wellness vendor keeps on their behalf to protect the employees’ health information.
 Employers should thoroughly review and ensure the vendors they work with have strict standards for dealing with protected health information.

 If you need additional information on workplace wellness programs, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Airbnb.